damioune123/galika-landell-website/README.md

 # Galika-Landell
 ##### This directory contains all requires configurations to run:
- - A Traefik reverse proxy (handling ssl certificates renewals with dns challenge)
+ - A Traefik reverse proxy (handling ssl certificates auto-renewals with let's encrypt http-01 challenge)
  - A mariadb (mysql)
  - A buggy script manager : scripts.galika-landell.be
  - An adminer server (similar to php my admin): adminer.galika-landell.be